-'It's Our Fault': Nextdoor CEO Takes Blame For Censorship of Black Lives Matter Posts
+It's 'Our Fault': Nextdoor CEO Takes Blame For Censorship of Black Lives Matter Posts

 But Friar told NPR that Nextdoor's efforts to combat racism on the app will go even further.

-It has enlisted the help of Stanford University psychology professor Jennifer Eberhard, who has tried to help Nextdoor slow down the speed of comments in order to tamp down racial profiling, to make unconscious bias training available to hundreds of thousands of moderators.
+Nextdoor has enlisted Stanford University psychology professor Jennifer Eberhardt to help slow down the speed of comments to tamp down on racial profiling, and it's working with her to make unconscious bias training available to hundreds of thousands of moderators.

 It is a change that some Nextdoor users have demanded.
 In an online petition, they criticized the app's "murky" guidelines for content moderation, which users said led to abuse and the silencing of Black voices.

-Friar said Nextdoor has kicked off an effort to recruit more Black Leads.
+Friar said Nextdoor has kicked off an effort to recruit more Black leads.
 This includes inviting especially active Black users to become moderators and starting outreach campaigns to encourage Black users to join the app.

-"We recognize that is an underrepresented group on NextDoor," Friar said of Black users.
+"We recognize that is an underrepresented group on Nextdoor," Friar said of Black users.
 "There are others of course, but we want to start there because we really feel that the Black Lives Matter movement is so critical and important right now just to the health of our country."

 Friar described Nextdoor's content moderation as "a layered cake," saying it involves local moderators, artificial intelligence tools and the company's human reviewers.

-She claims that the app's AI programs are being fine-tuned to better detect both explicit racism and posts that engage in racial profiling, or what she called "coded racist content."
+She said that the app's AI programs are being fine-tuned to better detect both explicit racism and posts that engage in racial profiling, or what she called "coded racist content."
 Nextdoor is now dedicating more staff to focus on attempting to ferret out racist content on the app.

-"We're really working hard to make sure racist statements don't end up in the main newsfeed, making sure that users that don't act out the guidelines aren't on the platform anymore," Friar said.
+"We're really working hard to make sure racist statements don't end up in the main news feed, making sure that users that don't act out the guidelines aren't on the platform anymore," Friar said.
 "It is our No. 1 priority at the company to make sure Nextdoor is not a platform where racism survives."

-Confronting Nextdoor's 'Karen problem'
+Confronting the 'Karen problem'

 Though anecdotal evidence suggests Nextdoor's user base is largely white, Friar said the company has no internal metrics about the race of its users.